How Will FASB ASC 842 Affect Lease Accounting and Your Business?

 Historically, operating leases were not placed on the balance sheet.
 This provided value to lessees who were motivated by financial engineering or those who sought to mitigate expenses on their books.
 In addition, the new FASB rules have also changed the methodology for depreciating rentals.
 Previously, rentals were expensed in a straight-line depreciation.
-Now, rentals will be considered a depreciating asset called a “Right to Use” which, is an asset that Lessees do not own, but must place on their books.
+Now, rentals will be considered a depreciating asset called a “Rights to Use,” which is an asset that Lessees do not own, but must place on their books.

 When will ASC 842 go into effect?

-ASC 842 will go into effect for the annual period beginning after December 15, 2018 and the calendar year 2019 for public entities.
-For other entities, ASC 842 goes into effect for annual period December 15, 2019 and the calendar year 2020.
+ASC 842 went into effect for the annual period beginning December 15, 2018 and the calendar year 2019 for public entities.
+For other entities, ASC 842 went into effect for the annual period of December 15, 2019 and the calendar year 2020.
 Public entities that present three years of income statements and cash flows must prepare the balance-sheet effect of the adoption of ASC 842 as of January 1, 2017.